10 Top Secret Tricks and Hacks That You Can Learn From Computer Geeks

 Learn How to Crack Passwords.
 Hackers have developed a whole range of tools to get at your personal data.
 One of the simplest ways to gain access to your information is through the use of a Brute Force Attack.
 This is accomplished when a hacker uses a specially written piece of software, such as Ophcrack to attempt to log into a site using your credentials.
 Ophcrack is a free rainbow-table based cracker for Windows passwords (though the tool itself runs on Linux, Windows, and Mac).
 I suggest learning the process thieves undergo by trying to crack your own passwords so that you can see how easily it is accomplished, and thus taking proper measures to protect yourself.

 Use the Keyboard More.
+You may have the latest keyboard model, but you may not be making the best of it.
 Most people know basic keyboard shortcuts, but if you really want to mirror yourself like a computer geek, don’t settle for basics, take it one step further.
 You wouldn’t want to hire someone or go into business with someone only for him or her to show you a trick or two.
 You want to give the impression that you run a tight ship and operate as efficiently as possible.
 It’s not very impressive to fumble around between your favorite programs, like Gmail, Microsoft Word, basic text boxes, and even Facebook.
 Where speed is the name of the game, mastering a few dozen-keyboard shortcuts will bring you from chic to geek in no time.
-Microsoft offers a minimum of 247 keyboard shortcuts for instance; depending on which OS you work on, spend sometime locating reference guides on Google and get practicing!
+Microsoft offers a minimum of 247 keyboard shortcuts for instance; depending on which OS you work on, spend some time locating reference guides on Google and get practicing!
 Here is a website that offers a cheat sheet for keyboard shortcuts: http://lifehacker.com/5833446/learn-all-the-microsoft-word-keyboard-shortcuts-with-this-printable-cheatsheet

 Discover New Operating Systems.
 So you fancy yourself a Mac wiz, but what happens when you get together with a potential investor and they open up their laptop and want you to jump on their machine, but you don’t know how to navigate around Windows or Linux?
 Just like you wouldn’t meet up with a Japanese investor without having researched their culture and picked up a few greetings and salutations.
 Invest some of your time getting familiar with the language of other operating systems and verse yourself in a few simple commands.